-- For all programs that are provided wholly or in part via distance education, the student enrolment contract must disclose: - i.
-Whether the distance education portion of the program is synchronous or asynchronous. - ii.
-If more than one type of delivery method is employed, the method of delivery for each course.
-If a course employs more than one delivery method, the requirements for in-class and synchronous attendance must be clearly outlined. - Any program with more than 20% of the hours of instruction (not including work experience) delivered via distance education must employ a Learning Management System (LMS)8.
+- Any program with more than 20% of the hours of instruction (not including work experience) delivered via distance education must employ a Learning Management System (LMS)8.
 The system must: - i.
 Be available 24/7 (subject to maintenance requirements). - ii.
 Ensure that students have reasonable access to technical support for the system throughout the program. - iii.
 Have security features to protect personal information. - iv.
-Have a system to verify student identity. - v.
-Have a system to record attendance (for asynchronous delivery, PTIB will accept a record of hours logged into an LMS as a copy of the attendance record). - vi.
-Have a system to ensure integrity of assessments. - vii.
-Make equipment, software, and materials (i.e., books, supplies) in good working order available to students prior to the start of the course where they are required. - viii.
-If students are expected to use their own equipment and/or software, they must be provided with clear, written standards for the equipment/software prior to enrolment. - Asynchronous delivery must have a system that enables the institution to track and confirm a student's progress-at any time.
+Have a system to verify student identity. - Asynchronous delivery must have a system that enables the institution to track and confirm a student's progress.